BoyCook/SpaceUI/README.md

 # About
-Space Follower is a TiddlySpace app that helps you manage following other spaces.
-It can be found at: http://spacefollower.tiddlyspace.com
+Space UI is a lightweight UI for TiddlySpace.
+It can be found at: http://spaceui.tiddlyspace.com